You are here

 - After WWI, the amount was either a pension or lump sum.

-- From 1966 to 2000 the amount of $2 per fortnight was paid to disability pensioners who had been awarded a decoration for gallantry specified in section 102 and who were in receipt of a disability pension.
+- From 1966 to 2000 the amount of $2 per fortnight was paid to disability pensioners who had been awarded a decoration for gallantry specified in section 102 and who were in receipt of a Disability Compensation Payment.
 This amount was increased to $2.10 per fortnight on 1 July 2000.

 Significant Changes in Criteria or Purpose Since Introduction